There are many different types of grout and it’s important that the right one is...

 4) FRAMING HAS ROTTED

-Older window frames are rarely insulated properly and typically have gaps between the frame and framing.
+Older frames are rarely insulated properly and typically have gaps between the frame and framing.
+This will add to your heating and cooling bills.
 When the framing has rotted, due to excess moisture, or has uninsulated gaps it will allow cold air to flow freely into the house.
 When it’s time to replace, always hire the pro who will do it right, and that may mean taking it down to the studs.

 3) NOT INSTALLED CORRECTLY